Degenerations of Zinbiel and nilpotent Leibniz algebras: Definitions and notation

 Let $A$ and $B$ be two $n$-dimensional algebras satisfying identities from $T$ and $\mu,\lambda \in \mathbb{L}(T)$ represent $A$ and $B$ respectively.
 We say that $A$ degenerates to $B$ and write $A\to B$ if $\lambda\in\overline{O(\mu)}$.
 Note that in this case we have $\overline{O(\lambda)}\subset\overline{O(\mu)}$.
 Hence, the definition of a degeneration does not depend on the choice of $\mu$ and $\lambda$.
 If $A\not\cong B$, then the assertion $A\to B$ is called a {\it proper degeneration}.
 We write $A\not\to B$ if $\lambda\not\in\overline{O(\mu)}$.

 Let $A$ be represented by $\mu\in\mathbb{L}(T)$.
 Then $A$ is {\it rigid} in $\mathbb{L}(T)$ if $O(\mu)$ is an open subset of $\mathbb{L}(T)$.
 Recall that a subset of a variety is called irreducible if it can't be represented as a union of two non-trivial closed subsets.
 A maximal irreducible closed subset of a variety is called {\it irreducible component}.
-In particular, $A$ is rigid in $\mathbb{L}(T)$ iff $\overline{O(\mu)}$ is an irreducible component of $\mathbb{L}(T)$.
 It is well known that any affine variety can be represented as a finite union of its irreducible components in a unique way.
 We denote by $Rig(\mathbb{L}(T))$ the set of rigid algebras in $\mathbb{L}(T)$.